AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex3.md

 Adobe has added a set of **Adobe Defined Functions** to the standard SQL syntax that allow you to better understand your experience data.
 In the next couple of queries you will learn about these ADF functions.
 You can find more information and the complete list via [Adobe IO](https://www.adobe.io/apis/experienceplatform/home/services/query-service/query-service.html#!acpdr/end-user/markdown/query-service/qs-queries-adobefunctions.md).

-### What do people do on the site before reaching the "Cancel Service" page as the 3rd page in a session?
+### What do people do on the site before reaching the "Cancel Service" page as the 3rd page in a session

 With this query you will discover the first two Adobe Defined Functions **SESS_TIMEOUT** and **NEXT**